curityio/mcp-authorization-secured-api/README.md

 ```

 The tool forwards the request to an upstream OAuth-secured API and receives a response payload.\
-The demo API returns some hard coded stock prices.
+The demo API returns some hard coded stock prices to represent potentially sensitive money-based data.

 ```json
 [